agile-ts/documentation/docs/Interfaces.md

 // Storage at 'storageKey': 'hans'
 ```
 Be aware that this is only relevant, if the State is [persisted](./packages/core/features/state/Methods.md#persist).
-We can check with the `isPersisted` property, if the State is persisted.
+We can use the `isPersisted` property to check whether a state is persisted.
 ```ts
 MY_STATE.isPersisted;
 ```